 - A recognised Bachelor’s degree with minimum CGPA 2.50 OR

 - All Bachelor’s degree with a 2.00 ≤ CGPA ≤ 2.50, recognised by the Malaysian or National Government, AND a minimum of 5 years related work experience

 - A recognised Bachelor’s degree with minimum CGPA 2.75 OR

 - A recognised Bachelor’s degree below CGPA 2.75 but above CGPA 2.50, can be accepted subject to undertaking a written communication assessment and passing two pre-requisite modules – Introduction to Mass Communication and Communication Theory OR

 - A recognised Bachelor’s degree below CGPA 2.50, can be accepted subject to a minimum of 5 years working experience in relevant field

 - All other qualifications equivalent to the standard above would require Taylor’s University Senate approval.

 English Requirements: You must include supporting evidence of your English language proficiency if your first language is not English, or if your undergraduate degree was not taught entirely in the English language.
-The supporting evidence can be fulfilled in one of the following forms base on the approved English requirement by Taylor’s University Senate.
+The supporting evidence can be fulfilled in one of the base of the following form on the approved English requirement by Taylor’s University Senate.

 - International English Language Test (IELTS)